Apios americana photo via Helena Jacoba/Flickr Creative Commons

 1. American Groundnut

-This attractive vine (Apios americana) is native to the Eastern United States.
-The perennial (Zones 3 to 9) grows best in moist, well-drained soil that gets partial shade to full sun.
-Fragrant flowers bloom in summer and attract butterflies.
+The attractive vine pictured above is native to the eastern U.S. and, fun fact, was eaten by the pilgrims back in the day.
+(It’s also delicious when cooked in stews and soups now.)
+The perennial grows best in moist, well-drained soil that gets partial shade to full sun, and its fragrant flowers bloom in summer and attract butterflies.

 2. Sweet Potato Vine

 Sweet potato vine photo via Sarowen/Flickr Creative Commons

 Don’t let the name fool you: this plant is grown for it’s ornamental leaves and is not for eating.
 And while they do grow well in full sun, if you live in a hot, dry climate this fast-growing vine often prefers dappled light or partial shade.
 Available in a variety of colors from chartreuse to nearly black, the sweet potato vine is a pretty “spiller” in containers and garden beds — let it drape from planters or use it as a colorful ground cover.